erose/recipes/chiptole_cilantro_lime_rice.md

 Turn off heat.
 Leave it covered for 30 minutes.
 It may be very important that you don't peek.

-Mix salt and juice of key lime together until salt is dissolved.
+Mix salt and lime juice together until salt is dissolved.
 Pour it over rice, fluff with a fork.

 Sprinkle in cilantro, and toss well to evenly coat with cilantro and lime mixture.